shreyadas2902/Person-Re-identification/README.md

 # Person Re-Identification

-A deep learning pipeline for recognizing the same person across different camera angles, lighting conditions, and poses — built with PyTorch.
+A deep learning pipeline for recognizing the same person across different camera angles, lighting conditions, and poses, built with PyTorch.

 ---